-Could a social network help to save our planet?
+Could a private social network help to save our planet?
 This is what Ingmar Rentzhog CEO and Founder of We Don’t Have Time and his team believe, having created a social network with the purpose to fight climate change.
 Social networks have given us an incredible opportunity to connect with people from all around the world, unfortunately they have been used a lot lately to spread hate and fake news.
 Should this be the time to “make social networks great again” with We Don’t Have Time?

 Impakter has reached We Don’t Have Time CEO and Founder Ingmar Rentzhog to discuss about this very interesting project.
 Will they find the global support they need?